 Through using Bach Flower Essence Agrimony in the recommended dosage, you can continue being the jovial, fun person everyone loves to be around.
 The difference is that when you have troubles, there is someone you can talk to.
 Instead of bottling up negative emotions, you can release them safely.
 Good friends should be willing to be there for each other, through good times and bad.
 Peace and harmony are important ideals.
 But life is never perfect, and we all have problems we don’t want everyone to know about.
 When we do, there has to be a way to talk them through with someone who is going to listen.
 Through using Bach Flower Essence Agrimony, there is no longer any need for false smiles in the face of jealousy or envy.
 Externalizing feelings is a healthy way of dealing with them.
 With regular proper use, Bach Flower Essence Agrimony can help you to open up about what is troubling you, and talk it over with someone you trust.

-The Bach Flower Essence Rock Water is an effective natural remedy for people prone to rigidity, self-repression, and self-denial.Read the complete article
+The Bach Flower Essence Walnut is an effective, natural remedy for people who feel exposed to the influences around them.Read the complete article

-Bach Flower Essence Cerato helps restore self belief.Read the complete article
+Bach Flower Essence Scleranthus helps re-connect our intuition.Read the complete article

-Bach Flower Essence Cherry Plum treats irrational fears.Read the complete article
+Bach Flower Essence Rock Rose treats feelings of terror.Read the complete article

 The Bach Flower Essence Vine is an effective, natural remedy for individuals who are too dominant and inflexible.Read the complete article